 The advanced qualification introduces more detailed financial tasks, including maintaining cost accounting records and the preparation of reports and returns.
 You’ll also master a range of accounting disciplines, from ethical practices for accountants to advanced bookkeeping.

-The AAT level 3 advance diploma in accounting consists of six papers which are examined in the following way:
+The AAT level 3 advanced diploma in accounting consists of six units which are examined in the following way:

 Advanced Bookkeeping - unit assessment and synoptic assessment

 - Final Accounts Preparation - unit assessment and synoptic assessment